 - Any offertory procession is suspended.
 The gifts should be prepared at the altar. - Where possible, the use of a chalice pall or other covering for the presider's chalice is encouraged. - o A lidded ciborium is to be preferred over an open bowl for the peoples' hosts. - The pastor's host should be on its own paten.
 The ciborium with the people's hosts should be placed at a distance.
-If a paten/bowl for the people must be used, it should be covered with a pall.2 - No basket either on pole or in hand should be passed among the faithful.
-A common depository (or depositories) may be placed at the entrance(s) of the Church for the faithful to place offerings in as they arrive or depart.
+If a paten/bowl for the people must be used, it should be covered with a pall.2 - O Any collection should be conducted via poll.
+Alternatively, a common depository (or depositories) may be placed at the entrance(s) of the Church for the faithful to place offerings in as they arrive or depart.
 If possible, secure any collection in a safe place, and wait to count money for 48-72 hours.
 When money is counted masks and gloves should be used, and volunteers should wash hands after handing the collection.